benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 ![Hello Pyramid task circular targets on the left and right.](./images/wait.png "Hello Pyramid left and right targets")

-Before this it gives the participant a prompt indicating the correct target to click on: **"Click left."** or **"Click right."**.
+Before this it prompts the participant with the correct target to click on: **"Click left."** or **"Click right."**.

-In addition it shows the participant an arrow as a cue, pointing to the left or the right: **"<---"** or **"--->"**.
+It also cues the participant with an arrow pointing to the left or the right: **"<---"** or **"--->"**.

-On half of the trials the prompt and the cue will have the same direction -- both left or both right.
+On half of the trials, the prompt and the cue will have the same direction -- both left or both right.
 The other half of trials are miscue trials, where the prompt and cue have opposite directions.
-The cue and miscue conditions are declared in the [hello_pyramid_conditions.csv](./hello_pyramid_conditions.csv).
+The cue and miscue conditions are declared in [hello_pyramid_conditions.csv](./hello_pyramid_conditions.csv).

 Here's a visual summary of the conditions.
-The participant is supposed to follow the prompt on each trial, and not be fooled by the cue or miscue.
+The participant is supposed to follow the prompt on each trial, and ignore the cue or miscue.

 | Prompt | Cue | Miscue |
 | --- | --- | --- |